defold/doc/docs/en/manuals/app-manifest.md

 ## Use full text layout system

 If enabled (`true`), this includes the full text layout system for shaping text, including right-to-left languages.
 Enable this option together with `font.runtime_generation` in *game.project* to use runtime generation for SDF fonts from TrueType (`.ttf`) or OpenType (`.otf`) resources.
 Runtime generation from `.otf` resources is supported since Defold 1.13.2.
 Read more in the [Font Manual](/manuals/font/#enabling-runtime-fonts).

+## Use Rich Text

+Include rich text parsing and style effects for labels and GUI text.
+This option is enabled by default.
+Disable it to reduce engine size when the project only needs plain text.
+Labels and GUI text remain supported, but markup renders as plain text instead of applying formatting or effects.

 ## Minimum browser versions